Depending on your current asset allocation and investment needs, the best energy ETFs in Canada can be a good addition to your investment portfolio.

 The BMO Equal Weight Oil & Gas Index ETF (ZEO) attempts to track the performance of the Solactive Equal Weight Canada Oil & Gas Index.

-As the name suggests, ZEO holds positions in companies that are heavily focused on oil and gas exploration, extraction, and production.
+As the name suggests, ZEO holds positions in companies heavily focused on oil and gas exploration, extraction, and production.

 The top 10 holdings in ZEO are: